-If a member of staff is unsure if their concerns meet the critical threshold for referral, they will immediately seek advice from the Designated Lead Persons for Child Protection.
+If a member of staff is unsure if their concerns meet the critical threshold for referral, they will immediately seek advice from the Designated Safeguarding Lead Person (DSL).

-Staff awareness of specific safeguarding issues is raised through safeguarding training, reading the NSPCC's definitions and signs of abuse help staff to identify child abuse and neglect; Your Role and Responsibility in Child Protection and Safeguarding; local authority and independent safeguarding newsletters, safeguarding updates at termly managers' meetings, supervisions and staff appraisals.
+Staff awareness of specific safeguarding issues is raised through safeguarding training, reading the NSPCC's definitions and signs of abuse help staff to identify child abuse and neglect; Your Roles and Responsibilities in Child Protection and Safeguarding; local authority and independent safeguarding newsletters, safeguarding updates at termly managers' meetings, supervisions and staff appraisals.